appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/guides/resolve-merge-conflicts-in-git.md

 ***Example 1:* Separate Branch Merge Conflicts**

-If you're working on branch `feature-development` and want to merge changes into `staging`, and you are facing conflicts in the Appsmith UI.
-In this case, you can raise a Pull request for your `feature-development` branch on your Git provider, targeting the `staging` branch for merging.
+If you're working on the `feature` branch and want to merge changes into `staging`, but are facing conflicts in the Appsmith UI, you can raise a pull request for your `feature` branch on your Git provider, targeting the `staging` branch for merging.

    <ZoomImage src="/img/branch-issue-1.png" alt="" caption=""/>